dentarg/auth0-blog/_posts/2017-01-04-docker-dashboard-with-react-typescript-socketio.markdown

 export class ContainerListItem extends React.Component<Container, {}> {

-    // Handles the click event of the start/stop button onActionButtonClick() {
-        const evt = this.isRunning() ? 'container.stop' : 'container.start'

-        // more to come here..
-    }

     // Helper method for determining whether the container is running or not isRunning() {
         return this.props.state === 'running'